mgrigoriev8109/facebook-clone/README.md

 #### Implementation

-- Notification will probably be a nested form within every other form that requires it, so within the forms responsible for creating  FriendshipRequest, Friendship, Comment, and a Like.
-- The view holding the form creating that record will also create a notification_body variable, and stick into it something like "#{notification_sender} is sent you a friendship request!" or "#{notification_sender} commented on your post '#{post.first_twenty_characters}...'!".
-This will be passed along with the :receiver_id into the controller, which will use the parameters to make a new notification.

-- TDD Notification creation upon receiving a FriendshipRequest, and upon creation of a Friendship

-- Use similar process to TDD creating a text-only Post
-- View all friend posts in News Feed, and personal posts in User Profile
+- View all friend posts in News Feed
-- TDD deleting a post
+- Deleting a post
+- Deleting a notification
-- TDD creating a comment
+- Creating a comment
-- TDD creating notification if friend comments on a user profile
+- Creating notification if friend comments on a user profile
-- TDD deleting a comment
+- Deleting a comment
-- Integration test full Post / Nested comment feature: log in as User, make a Post, make a second post, delete it, make three posts, delete the last one, test the News Feed output

-- TDD creating a Post Liking and Comment Liking
+- Creating a Post Liking and Comment Liking
-- TDD creating notification if friend likes a user post or comment
+- Creating notification if friend likes a user post or comment
-- TDD deleting a Post Liking or Comment Liking
+- Deleting a Post Liking or Comment Liking

 - Create end-to-end test that uses every feature in the app

 - Implement profile pictures
 - Implement OmniAuth for login
 - Implement mailer
-- Style using Bulma
+- Style using Tailwind
 - Utilize Turbo to increase performance
+- Deploy
+- Populate with fake users
+- Test with family members